hearthewind/graphpi_protein_inference/README.md

-# protein-inference
+# GraphPI Protein Inference

 ## Folder Structure
     └── code: contains the source code for the project.
+        └── main_train.py: main file to train the model.
+        └── main_eval.py: main file to make predictions.
+        └── configs.py : contains the configuration for the project.
-    └── data: the folder contains the PSM features, database and ...
+    └── data: contains our test data, which includes:
+        └── PSM features.
+        └── Fasta database (these two constitute the input to our algorithm).
+        └── Results from other algorithms.
-    └── results: our trained model is saved here.
+    └── results: our trained model is saved here, also includes:
+        └── Protein groups.
+        └── Prediction made by our algorithm.
-    └── knime_workflows: contains the knime workflows for how to reproduce the PIA, .... results..
+    └── knime_workflows: contains the knime workflows.
+        └── generate_decoy: generate decoy database based on fasta file.
+        └── comet_search: execute peptide search algorithm
+        └── epifany_pipeline: run epifany on Percolator results, also includes Percolator to generate PSM features.
+        └── fido_pipeline, pia_pipeline: run fido and pia.

 ## Usage